rbbarbosa/Petit/tutorial/p6_code_generation.md

     main(integer i) = write(factorial(read(0)))

 By following the link in the references below, you can find other Petit programs such as [``primes.pt``](https://github.com/rbbarbosa/Petit/blob/main/test/primes.pt) to test your solution with more advanced programs.

+A hint is to use ``clang -S -emit-llvm`` to see what the compiler generates.

 ## Author